 Spotlight on a publication

 The news team issues a press release before all inaugural lectures, making sure they contact the professor well in advance.
-This press release notifies journalists and the public of the inaugural lecture and tells the world about new expertise that the University now has in house.
+This press release notifies journalists and the public of the inaugural lecture and communicates to a broad audience bout the new expertise that the University now has in house.

 Make sure you submit a short public summary of your dissertation (via an online form) at least four weeks before the date of the PhD ceremony.
 We will then include the summary in the announcement about your PhD ceremony on the university website.
 We will also decide whether we want to publicise the results of your PhD research among a wider audience, for example by posting a press release on the website and/or by alerting journalists.
 This depends on the newsworthiness of the research.
 Of course, we always do this in consultation with you.